There are several housing options available for students coming to Chicago for courses through the Summer Language Institute.

 Students wishing to live on campus may apply for accommodation in campus residence halls during the summer.
 Summer Language Institute students selecting on-campus housing will live in Campus North Residential Commons and will dine in Bartlett Dining Commons.
 Campus housing is limited in the summer, so we encourage students to apply early if they would like to pursue this option.

 Living on campus provides students with a variety of opportunities to enjoy the nonacademic side of University life, the Hyde Park neighborhood, and the rest of Chicago, including evening and weekend programming designed and run by a team of summer Residential Advisors.
 All students living in shared rooms will be housed with a student of the same gender.
-More detailed information about summer housing is available at the following link, and at the housing FAQ page.
+More detailed information about summer housing is available at the following link.
 Please be sure to view our Policies page for billing information.

 Visiting students who are 18 or over may apply to live in campus housing, and may request either a double room or a single room.
 We also have a limited number of rooms in a shared suite for students in 8-week courses.
 The suite includes its own bath, as well as a common room.
 Students living in the residential halls will also have a full meal plan (3 meals/day, 7 days/week) in the dining hall very near to the residential hall, classroom buildings, and library.
 Rates below are based on double occupancy.
 Single rooms, if available, will cost an additional $100 per week.